UGLD Dividend: Yield, Schedule, and What to Expect

 +

 UGLD tracks Seeks daily investment results, before fees and expenses, of 200% (2x) of the daily price performance of gold as measured by the LBMA Gold Price.
 The fund does not hold physical gold directly.
 Instead it obtains its leveraged exposure synthetically, primarily through cash-settled swap agreements referencing one or more gold-linked exchange-traded products (ETPs) and other financial instruments.
-The 2x objective resets every single trading day, so the fund is a short-term tactical instrument designed to track gold for one day at a time, not over longer holding periods. and holds names such as .
-The fund collects the dividends those companies pay and passes them to you, minus the 1.07% expense ratio.
+The 2x objective resets every single trading day, so the fund is a short-term tactical instrument designed to track gold for one day at a time, not over longer holding periods..
+The fund collects the income those holdings generate and passes it through to you.
+The 1.07% expense ratio is taken out along the way, so the yield you see is already net of the fee: you do not pay it separately.

 Can I reinvest UGLD dividends?